marvelous-ikechi/miniSocialMedia/README.md

 - Authentication: SignIn and Login (using email and password).

-- Messaging: Users can post a message to the group, automatically see the update without refreshing, and view messages from other users.
+- Messaging: Users can post a message, automatically see the update without refreshing (in descending order), and view messages from other users.
 The messaging feature, however, requires users authentication.

 - Logout: Users can logout from the application.